blouyakis/emt_basic/module_4_test.md

 ### Q95 🟢
 **Front**
-Why is a 7-year-old more prone to splenic injury in MVC?
+Why is a 7-year-old female more prone to fracture her spleen in a car crash than an adult?
 · Not calcified · Abdominal muscles displace it · **Ribs provide less protection** · Encapsulated in liver

 **Back**